CyclotomicFields/cyclotomic/README.md

 * Sparse representations:
-  - Using the Zumbroich basis (GAP-inspired) and hash maps of exponents (64 bit ihts) to coefficients
+  - Using the Zumbroich basis (GAP-inspired) and hash maps of exponents (64 bit ints) to coefficients
   - The same as the above, but with arbitrary integer exponents - this is for very large degree fields.